-Nothing ruins a great outfit like a bulge of belly fat around your mid-section.
-But there's an even more important reason to lose the bulge: Deep abdominal fat is related to serious health problems including type 2 diabetes and heart disease.
+Nothing ruins a great outfit like a bulge of belly fat around your midsection.
+But there's an even more important reason to lose the bulge: Deep abdominal fat is related to serious health problems including type 2 diabetes and heart disease according to Harvard Health.

 If you're serious about getting slimmer and healthier, you're going to have to get serious about cardio exercise.
 Hopping on the elliptical machine at your gym is a great place to start.
 Exercising often enough and at the right intensity — combined with a healthy diet — will help you banish the bulge.

 The Skinny on Fat Loss

 Although your tendency to put on weight and where you're likely to put it on have a lot to do with genetics, the main reason your midsection is expanding has to do with calories in versus calories out.
 When you eat more calories than you burn each day, your body stores the excess calories as fat — often right around your midsection.

 To lose fat, you have to create a calorie deficit so that your body starts to burn some of the stored fat for energy says Mayo Clinic.
 Your diet plays a major role in creating that deficit, and so does cardiovascular exercise.

 Combined, you'll be able to lose the belly fat; however, it may not be the first place you notice fat loss.
 You can't target a particular part of your body for fat loss.
 You have to lose total body fat, some of which will come from your belly.